Best Intel 13th gen CPU for gaming

 Final word

 That about wraps it up for our guide.
 We still strongly believe that if gaming is your primary concern, you should stick with the Core i5 13600K.
 The Core i7 13700K is still a good choice if you don’t mind the price.
-As for the 13900K, well, gamers should stay away from it because of the price and power-hungry nature of this thing.
+As for the 13900K, well, if you have the cash to spend and you really want the best, then this is the CPUs for you.
+We especially recommend you steer clear of the 14th gen, for the time being.